 From Ohio History Central

-Thomas Corwin was a governor of Ohio and prominent American political leader in the years before the American Civil War.
+Thomas Corwin was an Ohio governor and prominent U.S. political leader in the years before the American Civil War.

 Although Corwin had won election, he found that his time as governor would not be easy.
 He and other Whigs wanted to create a state bank, but Democrats dominated both houses within the state legislature.
 They defeated his plans for the bank.
 Because the state was still in an economic downturn, Corwin and the Whig Party received much of the blame for not creating solutions.
 In the election of 1842, Wilson Shannon ran against Corwin and won.